 Sue Robash Carr

 Few individuals exemplify alumni dedication and lifetime service like Sue Robash Carr.
 Sue was an active member of the Delta Delta chapter at the University of Massachusetts.
 Since becoming an alumna of the Sorority, Sue has continued her service to Tau Beta Sigma as a district counselor, member of the Board of Trustees, and is a former Chairperson of the TBSAA Executive Council.
-Sue is a recipient of numerous Sorority awards for her dedication service, and for the example she sets for all TBSAA members, the Executive Council voted to name the Distinguished Alumni Award in her honor.
+Sue is a recipient of numerous Sorority awards for her dedicated service, and for the example she sets for all TBSAA members, the Executive Council named the Distinguished Alumni Award in her honor in 2015.

 To learn more about Sue Carr and her experiences in the Sorority, read her autobiographical article from The Podium here.